Entvarsity

 7. Sleep Medicine and Surgery

-ENT specialists often treat sleep-disordered breathing, including snoring and obstructive sleep apnea.Newer diagnostic modalities like Polysomnography,Drug Induced Sleep Endoscopy have simplified the complexities of sleep related disorders.
+ENT specialists also treat sleep-disordered breathing, including snoring and obstructive sleep apnea.
+New diagnostic modalities like Polysomnography and Drug Induced Sleep Endoscopy have simplified the complexities of sleep-related disorders.

 Copyright © 2025 Entvarsity - All Rights Reserved.